Valentine’s Day will be here before you know it.

 There are many ways to be your own Valentine and make February 14th a day to remember all by yourself.

 Just for this one day, detach from all technology.
 No cell phone, iPad, laptop, desktop or any other type of technology.
-One reason is because looking at a computer screen, no matter how big or small, can lower the levels of melatonin in your system and make it hard to get good rest.
+One reason is that looking at a computer screen, no matter how big or small, can lower the levels of melatonin in your system and make it hard to get good rest.
 Without good sleep, your mental health will suffer because your brain doesn’t get the time and energy it needs to repair your mind and body from the day.
-A second reason is because you cannot fully focus on yourself if you are dealing with messages, texts or emails.
+A second reason is that you cannot fully focus on yourself if you are dealing with messages, texts or emails.

-This Valentine’s Day, vow to be tech free, so you can enjoy the rest of the activities to their fullest extent.
+This Valentine’s Day, vow to be tech-free, so you can enjoy the rest of the activities to their fullest extent.
 Technology is a huge distraction.
 If your phone is in your pocket or handbag, you are bound to check it every few minutes.
 If you are waiting more than five minutes somewhere, at a restaurant or doctor’s office, you will most likely get on your device to pass the time.
 So for just this one day, give yourself a break from technology and any distractions it may cause.

 Too much technology has been proven to lead to depression, distraction and impaired social skills.
 Taking a break from computers, cell phones and other technology can help you reconnect to the real world.
 You will be surprised just how revitalized you will feel by taking just one day off from technology.